 Installing A Yoga Swing Safely

-For many people, the idea of aerial yoga is new and exciting, especially after they have been practicing on the mat for such a long time, however, one of the most important things to remember when starting your at-home aerial yoga workout is that you will be taking advantage of vastly different equipment – for the most part, hanging a yoga trapeze or aerial hammock.
+For many people, the idea of aerial yoga is new and exciting, especially after they have been practicing on the mat for such a long time, however, one of the most important things to remember when starting your at-home aerial yoga workout is that you will be taking advantage of vastly different equipment – for the most part, hanging a yoga swing or aerial hammock.

 These pieces of equipment are essential components to your anti-gravity yoga routine, without them, you wouldn’t be able to practice, however, if they are not correctly installed, it could spell disaster.